Graduate Teaching Requirements

 Teaching Overview

 While some linguists with PhDs find jobs outside of academia, and some take research positions within academia that do not involve teaching, the majority of our graduate students aspire to academic jobs in Linguistics that will involve both graduate and undergraduate teaching.
 In order to be competitive for these jobs, students must demonstrate a high level of teaching ability and experience.
-Teaching is therefore a standard part of our graduate program, both in the form of mostly in the form of Course Assistantships, and in some cases, stand-alone Lectureships.
+Teaching is therefore a standard part of our graduate program, both in the form of mostly in the form of Teaching Assistantships, and in some cases, stand-alone Lectureships.
 Pedagogical training is also a component of the program.

 Teaching